DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 * For the past two months, a spirit has haunted the Vallakovich mansion.
 * Servants have seen its reflection in mirrors or darkened windows, and have reported cold drafts, strange sounds, and objects that move of their own volition.
-* The mansion’s butler and the baroness's lady-in-waiting have already left the Baron's employment, too fearful of the ghost to continue working in the house.
+* The mansion’s butler and the baroness' lady-in-waiting have already left the Baron's employment, too fearful of the ghost to continue working in the house.
 * The Baron’s wife, Baroness Lydia Petrovna, hosts daily lunches for a group of Vallakian women, who Vargas uses to prepare costumes and decorations for his weekly festivals.
 Vargas is desperate to ensure that the women remain ignorant of the spirit’s existence.
 * The Baron's cook, a doughty woman named Tereska, has seen the spirit most recently, and nearly quit her job before the Baron convinced her to stay by (reluctantly) increasing her pay.